 What is Arbeitslosengeld 2:

 Arbeitslosengeld 2 is an allowance (also called Hartz 4) you can claim after your ALG 1 rights have ran out and you still haven’t found a job or alternatively, if you never worked in Germany before.
 This benefit equals to a much lower amount of money than ALG 2 and comes with further restrictions.
 You refer to the Job Center.
-We will not talk about this on this page.
-You will find more info in English about it here.
+We will not talk about this on this page, please refer to this detailed guide about ALG 2 benefits in Germany instead.

 How to apply for unemployment benefits in Germany (ALG 1):